So what’s ACF all about then?

 We offer four tournaments throughout the academic year, roughly corresponding to a four-point difficulty scale:

 - ACF Fall is an novice event that is held in mid-October.
 It is aimed at players new to collegiate quizbowl and those without significant high school quizbowl experience.

 - ACF Winter is a medium-difficulty event that is held in mid-October.
 It aims to be appropriate for both new players and experienced ones alike.

 - ACF Regionals is a regional championship event that is held in January/February.
 It serves as a qualifier for ACF Nationals.

 - ACF Nationals is the premier collegiate national championship.
 It is held in April.
 To participate in ACF Nationals, teams must qualify through their performance at ACF Regionals, or may apply for wildcard bids.

 - all taking at least one class for credit during the school year.

-“Mixed” teams (or “Masters” teams or “Chimera” teams), i.e. teams containing players not all from one school, or players who have graduated are not allowed to play.
-The head editor of the tournament may make an exception; however, these dispensations are made very limited circumstances.
+“Mixed” teams are not allowed to play ACF tournaments, i.e. teams containing players not all from one school.
+The head editor of the tournament may make an exception; however, these dispensations are made only in very limited circumstances.
 ACF reserves the right to disallow any team from playing at one of its tournaments.

 How can I become an ACF Member?